Shiwani-Nanaware/GuardVision/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

+# AI-Powered Privacy Protection for Images | GuardVision

+GuardVision, a privacy-first AI application that automatically detects and redacts sensitive personal and confidential information from images.

+Using gemini-3-flash-preview, the system analyzes images such as screenshots, documents, and photos to identify PII like names, phone numbers, IDs, faces, and confidential text—then securely redacts them in real time.

+🧠 Why this matters:
+Images are one of the biggest sources of accidental data leaks.
+This tool helps teams and individuals share, store, and analyze visual data safely and compliantly, making privacy the default—not an afterthought.

+🔍 Potential use cases:
+Healthcare (HIPAA), enterprise compliance (GDPR/CCPA), legal & insurance workflows, research data anonymization, and consumer apps.

+This project was built as an innovative approach to privacy-aware AI, focusing on automation, accuracy, and real-world applicability.

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.